Priyanshu-Batham/tempPredictor/Readme.md

 - Make sure you have Python 3.x installed on your system.
 - Install required dependencies using: pip install matplotlib scikit-learn customtkinter captcha pillow
 - If you are using IDLE:
--- Copy the project files into the defult python IDLE's location -- Run UI.py
+-- Copy the project files into the defult python IDLE's locationn -- Run UI.py

 # Usage